Zububa: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Zebuba had a population 391 Muslims, decreasing in the 1931 census to 344 Muslim, in a total of 83 houses.

 In the 1945 statistics, the population was 560 Muslims, with 13,843 dunams of land, according to an official land and population survey.
 Of this, 209 dunams were used for plantations and irrigable land, 13,054 dunams were for cereals, while a total of 16 dunams were built-up, urban land.

 Jordanian era

 Following the 1948 Arab–Israeli War, and the subsequent 1949 Armistice Agreements, Zububa came under Jordanian rule.

 The Jordanian census of 1961 found 683 inhabitants.

 Israeli era

 Since the 1967 Six-Day War, Zububa has been under Israeli rule.
 In early 1980s, the town came under the governance of the Israeli Civil Administration system.

 With the Oslo Accords, the town came under the direct control of the Palestinian National Authority in 1994.

+Palestinian era

+Confrontations broke out between Palestinian residents and Israeli forces during an IDF raid in Zububa.